inBeat/inbeat-website/content/top-influencers/tiktok/vegan/united-states/chicago/_index.md

 ---
-title: Top 10 Vegan TikTok Influencers In Chicago In 2023
+title: Top 10 Vegan TikTok Influencers In Chicago In 2024
 description: >-
-  Find top vegan TikTok influencers in Chicago in 2023.
-Most popular hashtags: #fyp #vegan #chicago #foryoupage.
+  Find top vegan TikTok influencers in Chicago in 2024.
+Most popular hashtags: #fyp #vegan #duet #foryoupage.
 platform: TikTok
 hits: 8
 text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: Our platform has 8 TikTok influencers like this in Chicago, United States for you to work with.
+text_bottom: inBeat aggregates 8 TikTok influencers like this in Chicago, United States for you to contact.
 profiles:
   - username: "laughlikeit"
     fullname: >-